Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 Let’s Bake These Cuties

-Preheat your oven to 350°F. Mix the dry ingredients first — flour and oats together in a big bowl.
-Add the shredded carrot, eggs, and melted coconut oil, then stir until a stiff dough forms.
-If it cracks when you press it, splash in a little water and work it through with your hands.
+Set your oven to 350°F. Mix the dry ingredients first (the flour and oats together in a large bowl).
+Add in the shredded carrot, eggs, and melted coconut oil and stir until a stiff dough forms.
+If the dough cracks when you press it, splash a little water into the dough and work it through with your hands.

-Roll the dough out to about ¼ inch thick on a floured surface.
-Press your heart-shaped cookie cutter down firm.
-Lay each piece on your parchment-lined baking sheet with a little space between them.
+Roll the dough out about 1/4 inch thick on a floured surface.
+Using your heart shaped cookie cutter, firmly press into the dough.
+Lay on your parchment lined baking sheets, spacing cookies a little apart.

-Bake for 25-30 minutes until the edges turn deep golden.
-Let them cool completely before handing one over — warm cookies crumble and she’ll be sad about it.
+Bake for 25-30 minutes until the edges are nice and deep golden.
+Let the cookies cool completely before giving one over.
+Warm cookies crumble, and she’ll be sad if they do.

 Prep Time: 15 min | Cook Time: 28 min | Serves: About 24 treats

-These pair perfectly with Sweet Potato Dog Treats – A Healthy, Tasty Option for Your Pup if you want to mix up her snack rotation.
+These treats are perfect with Sweet Potato Dog Treats – A Healthy, Tasty Option for Your Pup if you want to mix it up with her snacks.

-Store them in an airtight container for up to two weeks, or freeze a batch.
-I always double the recipe because one batch disappears embarrassingly fast at my house.
+I store the finished product in an airtight container for up to two weeks or freeze a batch of it.
+I always double the recipe because one batch doesn’t last long at my house.

 📸 Photo credit: Instagram @thaliastasty